Danielle Smith: Career as Calgary Herald columnist and talk radio host

 After her time as a school board trustee Smith joined the Calgary Herald as a columnist with the editorial board.
-During the 1999–2000 writers' strike at the Herald, she crossed the picket line as a strikebreaker writer for the paper, at that time owned by Conrad Black.
+During the 1999–2000 writers' strike at the Herald, she crossed the picket line as a strikebreaker writer for the paper, which was owned by Conrad Black at the time.
 Her columns included coverage of city hall and health reform, but also ventured into other topics.
 In 2003, she wrote a column supporting the legalisation of sex work and proposed the creation of a red-light district in Calgary.
 That same year, she also wrote an article titled "Anti-smoking lobby does more harm than good", in which she stated that smoking cigarettes can "reduce the risk of disease".

 She then went on to succeed Charles Adler as host of the national current affairs program Global Sunday, a Sunday-afternoon interview show on Global Television.
 She also hosted two talk radio programs focused on health policy and property rights.

 She met her second husband, David Moretta, who was an executive producer with Global Television at the time and would go on to be a former executive producer with Sun Media.

 In 2004, Smith was named one of Calgary's "Top 40 Under 40".

 In September 2006, she co-hosted the Calgary Congress, a national assembly of citizens and economic and constitutional specialists to consider basic federal reforms for Canada.